Tap icon

 • Metastatic disease – metastatic disease may also manifest without compression of the spinal cord, leading to back pain

-• Radiation myelopathy – a rare complication of spinal cord irradiation usually occurring 9-15 months post-radiotherapy
+• Radiation myelopathy – a rare complication of spinal cord irradiation, usually occurring 9-15 months post-radiotherapy

 Imaging

-Diagnosis of SCC requires radiologic evidence that demonstrates extrinsic neoplastic compression of the thecal sac at level of clinical features [1,2].
-Thorough imaging of the entire spinal cord, thecal sac, and epidural space is critical for expedient diagnosis, as well as detection of additional sites of disease which significantly impacts management planning, and prognostic determination [1,2].
+Diagnosis of SCC requires radiologic evidence of extrinsic neoplastic compression of the dural sac at the level of the clinical features [1,2].
+Thorough imaging of the entire spinal cord, dural sac, and epidural space is critical for diagnosis and detection of additional sites of disease, which significantly impacts management planning and prognostic determination [1,2].
+Modalities used for radiologic confirmation include [2]:

-• CT Scan – highly time efficient modality indicated if MRI is unavailable or contraindicated
+• CT Scan – highly time-efficient modality indicated if MRI is unavailable or contraindicated

-Management
+Management & Treatment

-Rapid diagnosis and treatment of SCC is critical in preventing progression of neurological sequelae [1,6].
-The goals of treatment should be to improve or maintain highest quality of life possible (ex. pain relief, prevention of complications, and restoration of function) [1].
-Decisions regarding treatment should consider: medical status, ambulatory status, structural factors, anticipated outcome, treatment goals, and patient preference [1].
+Rapid diagnosis and treatment of SCC is critical in preventing progression of neurological sequelae [1,7].
+The goals of treatment should be to improve or maintain the highest quality of life possible (e.g., pain relief, prevention of complications, and restoration/maintenance of the level of neurologic function) [1].
+Decisions regarding treatment should consider medical status, ambulatory status, structural factors, anticipated outcomes, treatment goals, and patient preferences [1].
+Management of SCC begins with immediate glucocorticoid administration in almost all patients, as glucocorticoids, unlike other modalities, are first-line due to their rapid effect in relieving swelling of the spinal cord.
+Additional therapies include concurrent symptomatic treatment, followed by definitive treatment (either surgery, radiation therapy, or systemic therapy) [1,7].

 Definitive Treatment

-Selecting the modality of definitive treatment requires the consideration of factors such as: [6]
+Selecting the modality of definitive treatment requires the consideration of factors such as [7]:

 • The presence or absence of spinal instability,